agarnung/agarnung.github.io/_posts/2025-01-30-conformal-prediction.md

 - **In classification**, the score measures how confident your model is in its answer.
 For example, if the model says "there is an 80% chance it’s even," the score would measure how close it was to reality.

 Once you have your scores (i.e., how wrong your previous predictions were), you calculate a **percentile** to determine how large your prediction range should be.
-The $(1 - \alpha)$ percentile gives you the threshold beyond which you would not accept a prediction as valid.
+The$$(1 - \alpha)$$percentile gives you the threshold beyond which you would not accept a prediction as valid.

 Finally, you create the **prediction range** for the next instance.
-This range will include all values $ Y $ whose score is less than this percentile value, ensuring that your prediction is reliable with the desired confidence level.
+This range will include all values$$$Y $$whose score is less than this percentile value, ensuring that your prediction is reliable with the desired confidence level.

-For example, if you get a score of $ \hat{e} $, then your prediction set for the next roll would be:
+For example, if you get a score of $$\hat{e}$$, then your prediction set for the next roll would be:

 $$
     \tau(X_{n+1}) = \{ Y : s(X_{n+1}, Y) \leq \hat{e} \}
 $$

-This set includes all possible answers $ Y $ that fall within a range that gives you a high probability of being correct, based on what you have learned from previous rolls.
+This set includes all possible answers $$Y $$that fall within a range that gives you a high probability of being correct, based on what you have learned from previous rolls.

 ## Extensions of CP